edgio-docs/edgio-docs/src/pages/guides/traffic_splitting.md

+---
-# Traffic Splitting for Site Migrations {/*traffic-splitting-for-site-migrations*/}
+title: Traffic Splitting
+---

 <Callout type="info">
-  You can also use traffic splitting for Split Testing.
-Please see Traffic Splitting.
+  You can also use traffic splitting for <Link href="/guides/split_testing">Split Testing</Link>.
 </Callout>